hashgraph/hedera-mirror-node/hedera-mirror-graphql/hip.md

 ### Common

-Below are the directives, enums, inputs, interfaces, scalars, and types that are common to more than one of the queries.
+Below are the enums, inputs, interfaces, and types that are common to more than one of the queries.
+One thing to note is that every entity on the Hedera network like accounts, contracts, files, etc. has a shared incrementing `EntityId` identifier and has a common set of fields defined by the `Entity` interface.

 ```graphql